LeonardoSardagna/LeonardoSardagna/README.md

 ## About me

-- ✨ Creating bugs since 2023
+- 🚀 IT Infrastructure Intern at T-Systems Brasil
-- 📚 I am currently learning Java
+- 🎓 Systems Analysis and Development 5/6 - Uniasselvi
-- 🎓 Analysis and systems development 4/6 - Uniasselvi
+- 🖥️ Exploring Windows Server, Linux, Docker, Databases, and Cloud (AWS & Azure)
-- 🌐 Passionate about web development
+- 💡 Always eager to face new challenges and grow in the tech field
-- 💡 Love a good challenge
+- 📚 Currently learning more about SAP and cloud infrastructure

 ## ⚡ Technologies